11 Common Baby-Making Mistakes You Are Making and How to Correct Them

 Are You Trying to Conceive Since Long?

-If you are thinking why can’t you pregnant even after doing everything right, then it’s time to look up the definition of your ‘right’.
+If you are wondering why you can’t get pregnant even after doing everything right, then it’s time to look up the definition of your ‘right’.
 When it’s your body and hormones, there are ‘n’ things that could go wrong.
 You must have thought that making a baby is not difficult, but it turns out that it is.
-Some couples don’t take time to get pregnant, while others could have to wait for too long that they lose hope.
+Some couples don’t take time to get pregnant, while others could have to wait for so long that they lose hope.

-But do you know why does this happen?
-When ‘trying to conceive’ you might be making certain mistakes or there might be some problem with your body that might be coming in the way.
+But do you know why this happens?
+When ‘trying to conceive’ you might be making certain mistakes, or there might be some problem with your body that might be coming in the way.

 WATCH: How to Get Pregnant as Explained by Dr Suhasini Inamadar

-Although there are no sure ways for getting pregnant, there are certain tips that might help:
+Although there are no sure ways of getting pregnant, there are certain tips that might help:

 - Lead a healthy and active life.
 Exercise and eat healthy food.

 - See a doctor and get the basic checks done.
 Both man and woman should get their blood tests done.

 - Women should get scans done to see if they have some problem with ovaries.
 Similarly, men should get a semen analysis done.

 - If women have regular cycles, then days between the 10th and the 18th day of your cycle are good for getting pregnant.